Dems show surprising strength; control of Congress unclear

 Biden didn’t entirely shoulder the blame for inflation, with close to half of voters saying the higher-than-usual prices were more because of factors outside of his control.
 And despite the president bearing criticism from a pessimistic electorate, some of those voters backed Democratic candidates.

-Voters in reliably red Kentucky rejected a ballot measure aimed at denying any constitutional protections for abortion.
-That bucked the state’s Republican-led Legislature, which had imposed a near-total ban on the procedure and put the proposed state constitutional amendment on the ballot.

-The result mirrored what happened in another red state, Kansas, where voters in August rejected changing that state’s constitution to let lawmakers tighten restrictions or ban abortions.

-VoteCast showed that 7 in 10 national voters said overturning Roe v.
-Wade decision from 1973 was an important factor in their midterm decisions.
-It also showed the reversal was broadly unpopular.
+Overall, 7 in 10 voters said the ruling overturning the 1973 decision enshrining abortion rights was an important factor in their midterm decisions.
+VoteCast also showed the reversal was broadly unpopular.
 About 6 in 10 say they are angry or dissatisfied by it, while about 4 in 10 were pleased.
 And roughly 6 in 10 say they favor a law guaranteeing access to legal abortion nationwide.

 There were no widespread problems with ballots or voter intimidation reported around the country, though there were hiccups typical of most Election Days.